 In the Lake District, life really is “like a box of chocolates” and with Lakelovers unique, hand-picked holiday cottages, “you never know what you’re going to get”.

-Browse the range of cottages that we have in some of the Lake District’s top chocolate-box villages: Troutbeck, Cartmel, Crosthwaite, Hawkshead, Grasmere.
+Let’s take a look at the Lake District’s top chocolate-box villages: Troutbeck, Cartmel, Crosthwaite, Hawkshead, Grasmere.

 View our Grasmere Cottages here.

 View all of our Cartmel Cottages here.